Oyoshi/advent-of-code-2022/README.md

   -p [1-2], --part [1-2]   part of the AoC day
   -b, --benchmark          compute benchmarks
 ```
-Benchmark time will be measured for all solutions (single run, sorry :trollface:).
+Times for the benchmark will be measured for all solutions (single run, sorry).
+Input data can be found in `./inputs` folder :trollface:.

 There are also Unit Tests which cover basic scenarios described in the task example part.
 Each commit triggers GA pipeline and run all UTs.

+### Benchmark

+TODO